ef15c/oberon_stm32f4/README.md

 Add support of 64 bit integers in the candidate compiler OM4P2.
 LONGINT type is devoted to 64 bit signed integers and is no longer a synonym of INTEGER type.
 Add a file comparison command System.CompareFiles.
 System.Free command has been improved.
-Add a Hash map module UTHash based on uthash for Troy D. Hanson.
+Add a Hash map module UTHash based on uthash from Troy D. Hanson.
 Add a trace module SystemLog.
 Add a fixed size font Mono10.Scn.Fnt
 Correction of OM4A code generator and FontUtils